MicrosoftDocs/memdocs/sccm/desktop-analytics/privacy.md

 For more information, see [Windows services where Microsoft is the processor under the GDPR](https://docs.microsoft.com/windows/privacy/gdpr-it-guidance#windows-services-where-microsoft-is-the-processor-under-the-gdpr).<!-- 5353168 -->

-## Diagnostic data flow
+## Data flow

-The following illustration shows how diagnostic data flows from individual devices through the Diagnostic Data Service, Azure Log Analytics storage, and to your Log Analytics workspace:
+The following illustration shows how diagnostic data flows from individual devices through the Diagnostic Data Service, transient storage, and to your Log Analytics workspace:

 ![Diagram illustrating flow of diagnostic data from devices](media/da-data-flow.png)